trevor-lawrence-jaguars.jpg

 What's ahead?

-This is Lawrence at his best: the intermediate and deep throws, the scrambling, the negative play avoidance (zero sacks in three of the five games during the winning streak) ... it's all adding up.
-During its five game winning streak, Jacksonville is averaging a league-high 34.2 points per game and is first in yards per pass attempt.
+This is Lawrence at his best: the intermediate and deep throws, the scrambling, the negative play avoidance ... it's all adding up.
+During its eight-game winning streak, Jacksonville is averaging a league-high 33.6 points per game (while also allowing an NFL-low 14.5) and is second in yards per pass attempt.